wdmtech/enviricons/README.md

 ```

-&hellipor optionally publish the view to your application's views folder using:
+&hellip;or optionally publish the view to your application's views folder using:

 ```BASH
 php artisan vendor:publish --tag=enviricons-optional-view --force